myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-30T00:39:27.749Z
+>
+> You're on my list

+bsky.app/profile/did:...

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-30T00:36:39.154Z
+>
+> deck.blue uses the official API to make GIFs work, but we use tricks :)

+The official bsky.app could use this logic to play GIFs, but they won't implement this until they officially support GIFs

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-30T00:23:24.324Z
+>
+> Look at this gif from deck.blue, my dog is scratching an itch

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-29T23:07:59.736Z
 >
 > I uploaded this quoted gif from my photo gallery, and it works as an animated gif in deck.blue!
 Try it in deck.blue 😎